Immune Checkpoint Inhibitors and Their Side Effects

-These drugs have also been shown to be helpful in treating different types of cancer, and are being studied for use against others.
+Both PD-1 and PD-L1 inhibitors have been shown to be helpful in treating many different types of cancer.

-CTLA-4 is another protein on some T cells that acts as a type of “off switch” to keep the immune system in check.
+CTLA-4 is another checkpoint protein on some T cells that acts as a type of “off switch” to help keep the immune system in check.

-This drug is used to treat melanoma of the skin and continues to be tested for other cancers.
+This drug is typically used along with a PD-1 inhibitor, such as nivolumab.
+It can be used to treat melanoma of the skin and several other types of cancer.

 Side effects of checkpoint inhibitors

-The most common side effects of checkpoint inhibitors are:
+Some of the more common side effects of checkpoint inhibitors include: